tibbben/indigenous-cartography/syllabus.md

 -   Selections from Hidalgo, Alex.
 (2019). *Trail of Footprints: A History of Indigenous Maps from Viceregal Mexico*.
 Austin: University of Texas Press.
 -   Selections from Mundy, Barbara E. (1996). *The Mapping of New Spain*.
 Chicago: University of Chicago Press.
+-   Latour, Bruno.
+(1987).
+"Centers of Calculation (Chapter 6)" in <i>Science in Action: How to Follow Scientists and Engineers Through Society</i>.
+Cambridge MA: Harvard University Press. pp 215 - 257.

 > Suggested Reading: